Honda Odyssey (international): Second generation (RA6–RA9; 1999)

-Facelift
+2001 facelift

 In November 2001, the Odyssey was given a mild restyle.
 The MQ grade was added to the regular four-cylinder Odyssey lineup which positioned between the lower M grade and the higher L grade, and also introduced the new, sportier Absolute model that is positioned between regular and Prestige models.
-It received new, larger Honda emblems for the front and rear, clear-lens tail lights (replacing amber, darker in Absolute model), and a larger front grille with four chrome strips instead of three (different grille and bumper design in Absolute model) as well as new alloy wheel design options.
-The Absolute model is available with either 2.3-liter four-cylinder or 3.0-liter V6 engine.
+It received new, larger Honda emblems for the front and rear, clear-lens tail lights (replacing the amber indicators) and redesigned front grille and bumper as well as new alloy wheel design options.
+The Absolute model further debuts a more sporty design with body kit and darker lens tail lights.
+It is available with the F23A 2.3-litre four-cylinder as standard in RA6/RA7 chassis, or optional 3.0-litre J30A V6 engine in the RA8/RA9 chassis.

 In February 2003, the Premium Sound Spirit variant which based on the MQ grade went on sale in Japan.
 It is equipped with a Bose sound system, 16-inch aluminium wheels, and metal-beating like equipment.

-In May 2003, the Fine Spirit variant was introduced, based on Absolute, Absolute Limited and M grades equipped with a special body color and special aluminum wheels, metal-beating panel, and genuine leather and metal-beating combination steering wheel.
-In addition to adopting a special body color, it is equipped with a metallic gray front grille, a chrome-plated outer door handle, and a special wood grain panel.
+In May 2003, the Fine Spirit variant was introduced, based on Absolute, Absolute Limited and M grades equipped with a special body colour and special aluminum wheels, metal-beating panel, and genuine leather and metal-beating combination steering wheel.
+In addition to adopting a special body colour, it is equipped with a metallic grey front grille, a chrome-plated outer door handle, and a special wood grain panel.